 Some will know that I’ve begun an MDiv program at Holy Cross Greek Orthodox School of Theology in Brookline, Massachusetts.
 And those of you that didn’t, well, now you do!
 At the request of several interested parties, I’ll be posting some occasional thoughts on what it’s like to be a “returning student” to an Orthodox seminary, a strange beast to the thoughts of most.
 I decided that I won’t post anything about the trials and tribulations involved in getting to this point.
-While the Holy Cross and Church aspects went thoroughly smoothly, the UC Berkeley side of everything was decidedly unsavory.
+The process was somewhat messy.
 So, as my mother taught me, as I cannot say anything nice about that, I will instead say nothing at all.
 And we’ll move on!

 I haven’t had much time to wander about or even visit Boston itself aside from a dinner with a visiting friend a few days after I arrived (Hi Doug!), and an evening trip into Cambridge (my first T trip, organized as a group thing for new students, the ‘Boston T Party’!).
 There are several people here who know the area very well and walk (as I love to do), so they’ve pointed me in various directions, but I’ll just have to tag along on one of their excursions, and do a bit of my own wandering, as well.
 Now that I’m feeling more settled, I’ll probably be able to do that soon.
 I’ll probably end up in Cambridge quite a bit, as that’s the most likely contender for the combination of venues that I require for me to feel as though I’m living a civilized existence (good bookstores [PLURAL!], cafés with good coffee and fresh baked goods, pubs with local brews, tailors, cobblers, etc).
 We’ll see.
 I don’t expect to find a Jupiter here, but something that’s relatively similar would be nice.
 I don’t expect winter outdoor seating in this area.
 More’s the pity!